What is acupuncture?

 How much does treatment cost?

-The cost of treatment varies depending on the condition.
+The cost of treatment varies depending on the treatment format and condition.
 Please email us here for details.

 What forms of payment are accepted?